LemurDaniel/PROJECT__azure_terraform-pim_v3/README.md

 for Providing helpful Resources and Feedback.

 Note:
-This module only supports PIM for RBAC-Roles, as no requirement for manageing AD-Roles via Terraform yet.
+This module only supports PIM for RBAC-Roles, as no requirements for manageing AAD-Roles via Terraform yet.

 ### Module Usage: